moggers87/salmon/README.md

 Pull requests and issues are most welcome.

-I will not accept code that has been submitted for inclusion in the original project, due to the terms of its licence.
-Unless you have permission from Zed Shaw.
+I will not accept code that has been submitted for inclusion in the original project due to the terms of its licence.

 Testing
 =======